Investing News Featured Stock

 VAL-083 is approved for the treatment of chronic myelogenous leukemia and lung cancer in China.
 DelMar Pharmaceuticals has acquired certain commercial rights in China through an exclusive collaborative partnership with Guangxi Wuzhou Pharmaceutical (Group) Co.
 Ltd., the only company licensed by the Chinese authorities to manufacture the drug in China.
 DelMar has also established its own global intellectual property position for VAL-083 through its own patent filings.
-To date, DelMar has secured five newly issued US patents and three international patents, and VAL-083 has been granted orphan drug designation in the US and the European Union.
+DelMar now holds seven allowed United States patents and eight international patents with more than 100 additional patent filings from thirteen patent families representing patent claims covering VAL-083 to 2036.
 “We can protect our market share because we are in the driver seat in terms of being able to control the global intellectual property for VAL-083 products,” said Bacha.

 - Completed Phase I dose-escalation in the clinical trial.
 Data support a dose-dependent response and clinically meaningful survival benefit.

 - Completed enrollment for Phase II expansion cohort and confirmed maximum tolerated dose of 40mg/m2.

 - Presented data on the activity of VAL-083 against temozolomide-resistant GBM.